Yudhra

 Yudhra is a 2024 Indian Hindi-language action thriller film directed by Ravi Udyawar and produced by Excel Entertainment.
 The film stars Siddhant Chaturvedi, alongside Malavika Mohanan, Raghav Juyal, Gajraj Rao, Ram Kapoor, Raj Arjun and Shilpa Shukla.
-The soundtrack was composed by Shankar-Ehsaan-Loy & Prem-Hardeep, with musical score by Sanchit Balhara-Ankit Balhara, while cinematography and editing were handled by Jay Pinak Oza and Tushar Parekh & Anand Subaya respectively.
+The soundtrack was composed by Shankar-Ehsaan-Loy and Prem-Hardeep, with musical score by Sanchit Balhara-Ankit Balhara, while cinematography was handled by Jay Oza and editing by Tushar Parekh and Anand Subaya.

 Yudhra was theatrically released on 20 September 2024 to mixed reviews from critics and became a box-office bomb.

 Plot

 Girish Dixit, an honest officer in the Mumbai Police Department, and his pregnant wife Prerana Dixit are killed in a car accident after attending a party.
 Despite this, Prerana gives birth to a baby boy named Yudhra.
 Girish's best friends and colleagues Karthik Rathore and Rehman Siddiqui take care of Yudhra, with Karthik adopting Yudhra as his own son.

 Many years later, Yudhra suffers from anger issues and also has a penchant for taking risks in life, while Karthik becomes an influential politician.
-Yudhra’s anger and penchant makes Karthik and Rehman admit Yudhra to the NCTA in Pune since they should help him channel his anger and fondness in the right way.
+Yudhra's anger and penchant makes Karthik and Rehman admit Yudhra to the NCTA in Pune since they should help him channel his anger and fondness in the right way.
 Yudhra gets in touch with his childhood sweetheart Nikhat, Rehman's daughter.
 One day, Yudhra brutally thrashes some goons to protect his fellow cadet, which leads to his rustication from the NCTA.
 This causes a rift with Nikhat, who leaves for Portugal to study medicine.

 Meanwhile, Rehman assigns Yudhra on a covert mission to infiltrate and destroy a syndicate, headed by Firoze, a crime boss.
 Rehman reveals that Yudhra would be sent to prison to attract the attention of Naidu, Firoze's right-hand man.
-Rehman reveals Firoze's involvement in Yudhra’s parents’ deaths, where Yudhra agrees to the mission.
+Rehman reveals Firoze's involvement in Yudhra's parents’ deaths, where Yudhra agrees to the mission.
 As planned, Yudhra attracts Naidu's attention by silencing Naidu's rival and Naidu helps Yudhra escape from prison and gets him to meet Firoze and his son Shafiq, who were handling the country's biggest drug supply.
 Firoze was interested in hiring Yudhra, but Shafiq was hesitant and suspicious as Yudhra had come out of nowhere to help them.

 Yudhra tells that he knows the duo are after Shamsher, who absconded from India and was a bigger threat.
-The initial plan is to kidnap Shamsher and keep him in Firoze’s custody till he gets killed, but Yudhra kills Shamsher in order to prove his worth to Firoze and gain his trust.
+The initial plan is to kidnap Shamsher and keep him in Firoze's custody till he gets killed, but Yudhra kills Shamsher in order to prove his worth to Firoze and gain his trust.
 Yudhra is informed about a plan to get hold of a container, which contains weighing 5000 kg from China.
 Yudhra is supposed to safeguard the container till it reaches Mumbai, and Shafiq would handle the rest.
 Yudhra informs Rehman through a chatroom of an online video game.
 As the ship leaves the dock, the commandos attacks the ship and Yudhra attempts to save the container only to find it empty.